Explore: Digital and tech

 Chris started an apprenticeship at sixteen, he loves being able to work outside and have a varied role.
 He is the guy you see inside telephone exchanges wrestling with all of those wires.
 He still doesn’t know what he’d like to do in his career but probably wants to get into management.

-More information about Information technology and telecommunications directors
+More information about Human resource managers and directors

 ?